 Among the 78 targets in our FAST sample, six galaxies had prior \hi\ detections from ALFALFA.
 We retained these in our sample to enable a consistency check between the telescopes.
 A detailed comparison of the \hi\ fluxes, masses, and spectra derived from FAST and ALFALFA observations is presented in~\autoref{app:data_reduction}.
 Our analysis reveals a systematic offset, with FAST measurements yielding lower integrated fluxes than those from ALFALFA.
-While the exact cause of this discrepancy remains uncertain, evidence suggests it may stem from differences in observational methodology: our single-pointing FAST observations might miss extended \hi\ emission in galaxy outskirts that ALFALFA's mapping mode can capture.
+While the exact cause of this discrepancy remains uncertain, evidence suggests that it may stem from differences in observational methodology: our single-pointing FAST observations are limited to the \hi\ gas within the beam area, while ALFALFA's mapping mode can capture the extended \hi\ gas in the galaxy outskirts.
 Interestingly, for low signal-to-noise ratio ($\rm SNR\lesssim20$) sources, \cite{FASHI} also reported systematic lower \hi\ fluxes from FAST compared to ALFALFA, suggesting that there may be an intrinsic bias between FAST and ALFALFA measurements.
 We note that while this systematic effect may introduce quantitative differences in absolute flux measurements, it does not affect the qualitative conclusions of this study regarding relative \hi\ content and population trends.